- What is a Unified Development Ordinance (UDO)?

 - Neighborhood leaders/associations.
 Neighborhood representatives on the OAC come from each City Council district.
 These members share the thoughts of neighborhoods and residents from across Charlotte.

 - The real estate and development community.
 Our community is growing quickly.
 As a result, essential residential and business activity is critical to meet the needs of residents.
 In this way, the real estate and development community provides critical insight for the UDO.
 This group includes architects, engineers, developers, and real estate attorneys.

 - Advocacy groups.
 Advocacy groups play an important role as a voice for their members and their interests.
 Generally, this includes non-profit groups who represent issues like sustainability, business interests, mobility, etc.

 Our vision and guiding principles support affordable housing by encouraging a range of housing choices.
 In short, this includes housing that meet the needs of people with different incomes, ages, physical abilities and lifestyles.
 Research has shown that supporting a greater mix of housing types is key to providing more opportunities for affordable housing.

 In addition, staff is exploring several other methods to achieve greater affordability including incentives, removing regulatory barriers, and providing higher density housing opportunities.

 There are several phases of this project that will involve important community conversations.
 Firstly, the Ordinance Advisory Committee (OAC), a team of approximately 40 community members, provided initial feedback as the UDO First Draft was crafted.
 All the OAC meeting recordings are shared on the UDO YouTube channel here.

-In addition, the UDO planning staff will attend and host virtual and in-person engagement events throughout the first draft comment period.
-Visit charlotteudo.org/get-involved/whats-new/ to find out where we are!
-Come by to learn more and share your feedback!
+In addition, the UDO planning staff attended and hosted virtual and in-person engagement events throughout the first draft comment period.
+Though the first draft comment period has ended you can find future events at charlotteudo.org/get-involved/whats-new/.